goldbergyoni/nodebestpractices/README.md

 Thank you to all our collaborators! 🙏

 Our collaborators are members who are contributing to the repository on a reguar basis, through suggesting new best practices, triaging issues, reviewing pull requests and more.
-If you are interested in becoming a collaborator, please read our [contributor guidelines](/.operations/CONTRIBUTING.md).
+If you are interested in helping us guide thousands of people to craft better Node.js applications, please read our [contributor guidelines](/.operations/CONTRIBUTING.md) 🎉

 <a href="https://github.com/TheHollidayInn" target="_blank"><img src="assets/images/members/keith.png" width="75" height="75">Keith Holliday</a>